Max-Callahan/Max-Callahan.github.io/README.md

 **Welcome to my final project**

+Sandy beaches are an essential and beautiful part of our coastline, but they are a woefully misunderstood ecological niche and the common conception is that beaches are lifeless expanses of sand fit for beach days and relaxation only.
+But there is a wide variety of cross boundary interactions happening over the beach, connecting the ocean and the land together in a dense web of nutrient exchange and interaction.

 For this project, I will be using KMeans Clustering to find storms

 * To get data for your project, you could: